jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 are secure.

 <p class="caution"><strong>Caution:</strong>
-Neither VMware GemFire nor SBDG provides any support for
+Neither [vmware-gemfire-name] nor [spring-boot-gemfire-name] provides any support for
 <em>securing</em> <a
 href="https://en.wikipedia.org/wiki/Data_at_rest"><em>data at
 rest</em></a>, such as with <em>disk encryption</em>.
 This concern is
 typically left to hardware-based solutions.
 </p>

+See the [spring-boot-gemfire-name]
-See the Spring Boot for VMware GemFire (SBDG) chapter on <a href="../index.html#geode-security">Security</a> for more information.
+chapter on <a href="../index.html#geode-security">Security</a> for more information.